 - Making your system break down more quickly

 We suggest installing new flat filters every four weeks, and pleated filters every three months.

 If you can’t remember when you last replaced your filter, switch off your AC fully and remove the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It may also be found in an attached filter holder or wall-mounted return air grille.

 Angle the filter up to the light.
 If you can’t see through it, you should replace it.

 Brush, vegetation and sticks can block your condensing equipment.
 This could restrict its airflow, impact its energy efficiency and impact your comfort.
 Here’s a method you can follow to get your equipment operating smoothly again.

 - Shut off electricity completely at the breaker or outside lever.

 - Clear vegetation debris around the air conditioner.
 Once you’ve removed bigger clutter within a two-foot area, you can use a fine-bristled brush or vacuum to carefully remove dirt from the condenser fins.
-Misshapen fins can also impact performance, so you can attempt to straighten them with a blunt knife.
+Misshapen fins can also impact performance.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the equipment.
 Make sure to avoid getting water on the fan motor.